 I began creating ceramics just as I was finishing an undergraduate degree in design in 1998.
 At the time I was also exploring other media, like woodworking and darkroom photography.
-Since then my professional experience in the design world has included architectural drawing, graphic design and digital photography, and each plays a role in the development of my career as a ceramic artist.
+Since then my professional experience in the design world has included architectural drawing, graphic design and digital photography, and each plays a role in the development of my work as a ceramic artist.
 For over a decade I continued making ceramics and developing my design aesthetic, giving most of my work away as gifts to friends and family.
 In 2009 I launched my business, Hope Johnson Ceramics, while working as a university art librarian in San Francisco, California.
-Currently I am a full time ceramic artist, living and working on a farm in north Florida.
+Currently, my studio is on a farm in north Florida.

 My inspiration comes from interesting botanical forms, organic shapes, vibrant colors and a love for the balance of form and function.
 In my work I strive to convey the simple pleasure of handmade beauty, uniquely expressed through functional ceramic art for the home and body.
 I handcraft modern home decor, serving and entertaining pieces, and pendant necklaces.
 My creative influences include the Art Nouveau style, the Bauhaus movement and Mid Century modern design.
 I also draw much inspiration from other contemporary handmade artists from a wide range of diverse media.

 My ceramic work is characterized by simple but bold surface design, using retro-inspired graphics and a fresh, cheerful color palette.
 Pieces are hand-shaped into naturally organic curves and volumes, feeling smooth and rounded to the touch.
 I love to enhance the pleasing tactile nature of a ceramic piece by pairing matte and glossy glaze finishes in a design.
 My tabletop pieces are equally suited for serving or display, and my ceramic pendant necklaces are uniquely beautiful personal accessories.